Вземете подарък чаша с избрани хостинг планове!

 Registrar Lock

-Registrar locking is the standard type of domain protection managed through the provider's panel.
+A registrar lock is the standard type of domain protection managed through the provider’s dashboard.
 It restricts transfers and certain critical changes unless the owner manually disables the lock after authentication.
-This makes it suitable for everyday use, offering a balance between security and easy account-level management — though its effectiveness still depends heavily on the security of the registrar account.
+This makes it suitable for everyday use, offering a balance between security and easy account-level management, but its effectiveness still relies heavily on the registrar account's security.

 Registry Lock